What Does A Producer Do In Movies?

 Executive Producer

 An executive producer is the most prominent and misunderstood production role in movies.
-This role is the top producer, who is the financier of the film.
+This role is the top producer, who is the film’s financier.

 The executive producer supervises the team of producers to create the movie on time within a specific budget.
 They assemble a team to help execute a vision based on artistic and technical standards.